 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill with strong actionability through executable code examples covering all major ESM capabilities.
-Its main weaknesses are moderate verbosity (explanatory text and 'when to use' sections that Claude doesn't need) and lack of validation/error-handling steps in workflows.
-The progressive disclosure pattern is excellent with clear references to detailed documentation.
+This is a well-structured skill with strong actionability through executable code examples covering all major ESM capabilities, and excellent progressive disclosure with clear references to detailed documentation.
+The main weaknesses are moderate verbosity (explanatory 'When to use' sections, best practices that could be trimmed) and lack of validation/error-handling checkpoints in the workflows, which is notable for generative protein design tasks where outputs should be verified.

 Suggestions